UMM-CSci/csci-1301-fall-2021/syllabus.md

    * If you are registered with the DRC and have a disability accommodation letter dated for this semester or this year, please contact your instructor early in the semester to review how the accommodations will be applied in the course.
    * If you are registered with the DRC and have questions or concerns about your accommodations please contact the Coordinator of the Disability Resource Center.

-Additional information is available on the DRC website: https://academics.morris.umn.edu/office-academic-success/disability-resource-center, or e-mail `hoekstra@…`.
+Additional information and contact information is available on the DRC website: <https://academics.morris.umn.edu/office-academic-success/disability-resource-center>, or you can go visit then in the Library.

 ## Harassment